Anna de Noailles

-Anna, Comtesse Mathieu de Noailles (Anna Elisabeth Bibesco-Bassaraba de Brancovan; /fr/; 15 November 1876 – 30 April 1933) was a French writer of Romanian, Greek and Bulgarian descent, a poet and a socialist feminist.
+Anna, Comtesse Mathieu de Noailles (Anna Elisabeth Bibesco-Bassaraba de Brancovan; /fr/; 15 November 1876 – 30 April 1933) was a French writer of Romanian and Greek descent, a poet and a socialist feminist.
 She was the only female poet of her time in France to receive the highest public recognition, the Grand Prix of the Académie Française.

 Biography

 Personal life

-Born Princess Anna Elisabeth Bibesco-Bassaraba de Brancovan in Paris, she was a descendant of the Bibescu and Craioveşti families of Romanian boyars.
+Born Princess Anna Elisabeth Bibesco-Bassaraba de Brancovan in Paris, she was a descendant of the Bibescu, Craioveşti and Mavrocordato families of Romanian boyars.
 Her father was Prince Grégoire Bibesco-Bassaraba, a son of Wallachian Prince Gheorghe Bibesco and Zoe Mavrocordato-Bassaraba de Brancovan.

+Her Greek mother was Ralouka (Rachel) Mussurus, daughter of Konstantinos Mousouros and a member of the Mousouros family.
+She was a musician and pianist, who studied with Camille O'Meara (Dubois), Frédéric Chopin's last student.
+The Polish composer Ignacy Paderewski had also dedicated several of his compositions to her.

+Noailles was extremely proud of her Greek ancestry.
+According to historian Catherine Perry, her Greek ancestry:

+contains the essence of an entire history and produces the narrative movement of the dedication, for the mythical figure of Noailles is shown to advance from Greece to Asia Minor, before arriving in France as the ultimate goal of her journey.
+Through a combination of her origins with her French writings, she may stand for a synthesis, or a continuity, between the worlds of Greek antiquity and of contemporary France.

-Her Greek mother was the former Ralouka (Rachel) Mussurus, a musician, to whom the Polish composer Ignacy Paderewski dedicated several of his compositions.
-Via her mother, Anna de Noailles was a great-great-granddaughter of Sophronius of Vratsa, one of the leading figures of the Bulgarian National Revival, through his grandson Stefan Bogoridi, caimacam of Moldavia.
+Noailles was also a great-great-granddaughter of Sophronius of Vratsa, one of the leading figures of the Bulgarian National Revival, through his grandson Stefan Bogoridi, caimacam of Moldavia and Prince of Samos.

 She had friendly relations with the intellectual, literary and artistic elites of the day, including Marcel Proust, Francis Jammes, Colette, André Gide, Frédéric Mistral, Robert de Montesquiou-Fezensac, Rainer Maria Rilke, Paul Valéry, Jean Cocteau, Pierre Loti, Paul Hervieu, and Max Jacob.
 She was a cousin of Prince Antoine Bibesco and Princess Marthe Bibesco.